Good value for money, especially if taking their phone and internet bundles but account management needs a fresh lick of paint.

 Here are the most popular NBN plans from those three providers.

 Who owns TPG?

-TPG is an Australian-founded and owned company, run by current chairman David Teoh.
-TPG actually started in 1986 as a computer parts and peripherals company, but has since moved into offering internet and mobile plans.
+TPG is an Australian-founded and owned company, run by current chairman Canning Fok after the March 2021 departure of David Teoh.
+TPG actually started in 1986 as a computer parts and peripherals company but has since moved into offering internet and mobile plans.